EternityForest/KaithemAutomation/kaithem/src/docs/kaithemobj.md

 Executes a function of no arguments in the background using kaithem's thread pool.
 Any errors are posted to the message bus at system/errors/workers.
 There is no protection against infinite loops.

+It is recommended that you use workers.do() from [Scullery](https://github.com/EternityForest/scullery) directly.

 #### Kaithem.misc.errors(f)